 Something has been captured in the running CR, but the following highlights the open issue:

+Editor's note: It is FFS if the whole handling on release of spcellConfig, MCG SCells, etc shall be moved to under 1> else: in 5.3.7.3, i.e. release when reestablishment is triggered.

 In this paper we discuss that FFS.
 In addition, we also discuss an issue related to the release of MR-DC upon re-establishment.

 Discussion